What Is a Welding Blanket? Do You Need One?

-However, a cheaper solution is a welding blanket from felt.
+However, a cheaper solution is a blanket from felt.
 You can weld or hot-cut above a felt blanket, use it as a welding pad, or cut it for insulating needs.
-However, felt blankets are not very durable.
+However, they are not very durable.

 Some things to think about before choosing a welding blanket.

 - If you want the welding blanket to have any special protection from moisture, oils, acids, or other chemicals.